 GW GroW Garden

 The GroW Garden is a collaborative project that brings together students, faculty, staff and the community to engage in growing food in an urban environment.
 The garden was the 2011 recipient of a Nature's Path Gardens for Good grant, and the award is being used to expand and enhance GW's garden.
-All of the produce from the garden is donated to Miriam's Kitchen, a local soup kitchen in the area.
+A majority of the produce from the garden is donated to Miriam's Kitchen, a local soup kitchen in the area.
 The Food Justice Alliance (more information below) has been instrumental in seeing this project take form.
 Watch the garden unfold in this video.